sctskw/attend.io/AUTHOR_NOTES.md

 was more done as a rapid prototype to see how quickly a robust API can be created.

+### Known Issues
+- RefTalks and RefAttendees can be out of sync when Attendees and Talks are removed

 ### RoadMap

 - Fix CORS in Live Documentation so queries Execute
+- Fix Duplicative nature of NoSQL collections
 - Add Unit Tests to coincide with the current E2E Tests
 - Add In-Memory Database to mock Database calls with Fixtures
 - Add Authentication via API Tokens or GCP API Gateway